List of Keto Vegetables – 12 Keto Veggies

 Green beans

-Technically, they are fruits, not vegetables.
-But let’s still include them in this list.
-Green beans are part of the legume family but contain significantly fewer carbohydrates than most other members.
+Technically, green beans are fruits, not vegetables, but let’s still include them in this list.
+Green beans are part of the legume family but contain significantly fewer carbohydrates than others.

-There are 6 grams of net carbs in one cup of green beans, making them a great addition to a variety of keto dishes.
+One cup of green beans contains 6 grams of net carbs, making them a great addition to various keto dishes.

 Chopped green beans can be added to salads.
 They can also be steamed, fried or baked and it goes well with bacon or butter.

-There are numerous bean dishes with various fats like olive oil and vegetable oil.
+There are numerous bean dishes with fats like olive and vegetable oil.

 8. Broccoli – 4g per 100g